fluencelabs/docs/docs/build-mvm/quickstarts/your_first_function.md

 The Fluence toolchain supports interactive and non-interactive testing of your Fluence Functions using [Marine Repl](https://crates.io/crates/mrepl) or the [marine-rs-test-sdk](https://crates.io/crates/mrepl).
 For our purposes, we'll constrain ourself to the REPL.
 See the [testing section](../how-to/test.md) for a comprehensive review of both tooling and strategy.

 Back to the task at hand.
-We created some code, well, inherited it from the *quickstart* template, and compiled it to wasm32-wasi.
-So now what?
-Well, before we do anything else, we want to know if our *greeting* function works.
+We created some code, well, inherited it from the *quickstart* template, and compiled it to wasm32-wasi giving us the [Marine Service](../glossary/#marine-service) we want to deply to the network for future execution(s).
+But before we go to deploying our functions, we want to know if our *greeting* function actually works.
 For that we use the Marine REPL by calling `fluence service repl myService`.
 If you haven't used the REPL yet, the CLI will download and install it for you.
 Once the installation is complete, you should see something similar to this:

 ```bash
 # Making sure service and modules are downloaded and built...